-• Tax revenue was under budget by \$122,232 due to over budgeting of franchise fees

-• Intergovernmental revenue was over budget by \$56,796 mainly due to increases in police and fire aids

-- Charges for services revenue was over budget by \$75,779 attributable to concession sales at Caswell Park - Miscellaneous revenue was over budget by \$46,578 due to a larger than anticipated insurance dividend - Public works expenditures were under budget by \$97,399 due to less street maintenance than expected - Culture and recreation expenditures were over budget by \$240,250 attributable to increased activity at Caswell Park which were partially offset with additional revenue at the park - Capital outlay expenditures were under budget by \$263,814 due to the timing of purchases
+- Tax revenue was over budget by \$41,468 due to the under budgeting of franchise fees and other taxes. - Licenses and permits revenue was \$102,614 over budget due to increased rental housing license rates and more building permits issued than prior years with valuation increases of \$11,176,802. - Intergovernmental revenue was over budget by \$45,130 mainly due to increases in police and fire aids. - Charges for services revenue was over budget by \$57,316 mainly attributable to sales and advertising revenue at Caswell Park. - Miscellaneous revenue was over budget by \$57,413 due to various donations including contributions for vehicle replacements. - Public works expenditures were under budget by \$71,101 mainly due to less street maintenance than anticipated. - Culture and recreation expenditures were over budget by \$102,497 attributable to increased activity at the library, Caswell Park and other parks which was partially offset with additional revenue. - Transfers out were over budget \$60,022 due to contributions to the 2016 Construction fund to finance the municipal building improvement cost overruns.